kaimast/wke/README.md

 Preludes are not targets, but can help reducing boilerplate code in a target.
 For example, they can be used to export environment variables before running experiments.

 In most cases as single engine file should suffice to run your experiments.

+## Testing

+### Docker Tests

+wke comes with integraton tests that set up a Docker container as the remote server.

+For these tests to work, Docker and buildx need to be installed.
+The current user also must be part of the `docker` group and there has to be ssh-agent running in the terminal.